LongBu/AWS-MLS-C01-Study-Guide/README.md

       * Remember to scale your results back up
     * Shuffling
       * Many algorithms benefit from shuffling their training data
-      * Otherwise they may learn from residual signals in the training data resulting from the order in which they were collected
+      * Otherwise they may learn from residual signals in the training data resulting from the order in which it was collected
   * Binary confusion matrix:
     | | Actual Yes | Actual No |
     | --- | --- | ---|